Should the Six Nations have promotion and relegation?

 There is no simple solution, which is why some feel the status quo is best.

-Be sure to let us know what you think.
-Email us at rugbyworldletters@timeinc.com.
+Be sure to let us know what you think by following us on Facebook, Twitter and Instagram.